What to Know About Waterproof Hearing Aids

 Are Lexie hearing aids water-resistant?

 While waterproof hearing aids are not yet available to consumers, the second number on an IP rating is a great place to look if you’re hoping to have some peace of mind when it comes to water protection on hearing aids.
-Lexie Lumen hearing aids have a rating of IP67, meaning they’re highly water-resistant compared to other options on the market.
-With their sweatproof technology, Lexie Lumen hearing aids are a great option for people living an active lifestyle.
+Lexie hearing aids have a rating of IP67, meaning they’re highly water-resistant compared to other options on the market.
+With their sweatproof technology, Lexiehearing aids are a great option for people living an active lifestyle.

-The Lexie Lumen is available to purchase directly online and comes with a 45-day risk-free trial.
+Lexie hearing aids are available to purchase directly online and come with a 45-day risk-free trial.